alxlive/cloudy/readme.markdown

 3. Add possibility to download files to the cloud.

-4. Add "Options" page for users to be able to choose which Cloud services show up in their dialog.
-(Careful for new services Filepicker might add in the future though).

-5. Add "Attached using Cloudy for Gmail" to the bottom of emails to spread the word.

-6. Style the dialog to be prettier, place Cloudy icon instead of "Filepicker.io".
+4. Style the dialog to be prettier, place Cloudy icon instead of "Filepicker.io".

+5. Add failure detection in case Gmail code changes and breaks Cloudy.